bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ## Conclusion

-With only four files added to existing projects, and a minor tweak to the PBS project, we managed to create a reusable local development environment that allows us to build Jekyll sites locally which mimics production as much as possible and keeps our local computer clean of all the necessary tools.
-And between Allison and Bart they can use the same environment without having to worry about discrepancies in versions and subtle changes in their local setup.
+With only four files added to existing projects and a minor tweak to the PBS project, we managed to create a reusable local development environment that allows us to build Jekyll sites locally, which mimics production as much as possible and keeps our local computer clean of all the necessary tools.
+And between Allison and Bart, they can use the same environment without having to worry about discrepancies in versions and subtle changes in their local setup.